-A model of a speaker in the corner of a rigid walled room (Figure 5.d) introduces the user to the excitation of modes in a 3D environment.
-Rectangular rooms with three different axial dimensions are compared to those that have two or more identical dimensions.
+A model of a speaker in the corner of a rigid walled room (Figure 5.4) includes the user to the excitation of modes in a 3D environment.
+Rectangular rooms with three different said dimensions are compared to those that have two or more identical dimensions.
 Various source shapes (of identical volume velocity) are also investigated, extending the user's understanding of room acoustics and BEM source modelling.
-An example of the excitation of room modes in two directions is shown in Figure 11.
-The room dimensions are $2.5~\text{m}\times5~\text{m}\times3~\text{m}$.
-The source is a $0.04~\text{m}^2$ sound source, located near the bottom left corner of the wall with the longest dimension, and operates at a frequency of 68.5~Hz, corresponding to a wavelength of 5~m.
+An example of the excitation of from modes in two directions is shown in Figure 11.
+The room dimensions are 2.5 m a × 2 m to the properties of the control of the value with the longest dimension, and operates at a frequency of 68.5 Hz, corresponding to a wavelength of 5.